NCAR/ACOM-Python-Tutorial/README.md

 conda activate tutorial
 ```

-Once the environment is activated, you will need to download additional plotting assets such as coastlines, etc by executing the following script:
+Once the environment is activated, you will need to download additional
+plotting assets (for `cartopy`) such as coastlines, etc., by executing the
+following script:

 ```bash
 python scripts/download_cartopy_assets.py --output ~/.local/share/cartopy cultural-extra cultural gshhs physical
 ```

 ## Running JupyterLab

 ### Cheyenne

- When you are ready to start your Jupyter Lab session, simply point your browser to NCAR's JupyterHub deployment.
-This jupyter hub is accessible at:
+ When you are ready to start your Jupyter Lab session, simply point your
+ browser to NCAR's JupyterHub deployment.
+This JupyterHub is accessible at:

 ```
 https://jupyterhub.ucar.edu
 ```

 You must have a Cheyenne account.
-The spawning screen will look like this (below): but with your project account specified.
-(For this tutorial, we have a special reservation `R5703855`.
-Use this during the tutorial.
-It will remain available through May 18, 2019.)
+The spawning screen will look like this
+(below), but with your project account specified.
+You will need to use a project
+that you have permission using for this tutorial.
+(For this tutorial, we have
+a reservation, `R5703855`, that should be specified for the queue.
+This reservation
+will be available through May 18, 2019.)

 ![](https://camo.githubusercontent.com/28a83e5f353bd05b27b9944d5e4688b6e23ab657/68747470733a2f2f692e696d6775722e636f6d2f674c7567756b7a2e706e67)

 - Specify your project account
-- You can also change the queue and other settings
+- Specify your desired queue (`R5703855` for this tutorial)

+It can take some time to launch your job, so give it some time to work.
-Once your session is active:

-Create a new notebook: File ➤ New ➤ Notebook
+Once your session is active, create a new notebook (File ➤ New ➤ Notebook).

 ![](https://camo.githubusercontent.com/43783ce690f2a185e779f4cc609acdfffe0230e4/68747470733a2f2f692e696d6775722e636f6d2f705870775558432e706e67)

 Select which kernel to use by selection `Python [conda env:tutorial]` from the drop-down menu:

 ![](https://camo.githubusercontent.com/6fe05f54f480570b779d9cf9f8f78cd725afb105/68747470733a2f2f692e696d6775722e636f6d2f71384c4442436a2e706e67)

 ### Running Locally

 To run the tutorial from your laptop.
 You can launch Jupyter
-Lab to start going through the tutorial:
+Lab from your laptop's command line to start going through the tutorial:

 ```bash
 jupyter lab